-Force is defined as a push or pulls on an object.
+Force is defined as a push or pull on an object.
 Force can change the shape of the object on which it is applied.
 Another effect of Force is that it can also change the state of motion (i.e., from rest to moving) and direction of the motion.

 Push and pull forces definition

+The main difference between pull and push force is because of the direction of force with respect to the object that exerts force.
 Consider a tug of war game.
 In order to win the game, you have to pull the long rope used in the game.
 Here you are exerting force by pulling the rope towards yourself.
 So in pull force direction of force is towards the object exerting the force.

 Consider a situation when your car got stuck, and sometimes you have to apply a force on the car from the back in order to start it.
 In this case, you are applying a push force that is moving the car away from you.
 So, in push force, the direction of force is away from the object that is exerting the force.

 When we apply force in a direction away from us then it is called push force.

 When we apply force in a direction towards us, it is known as pull force.
 Example:- Opening a drawer, lifting a bag.

 Given below are 5 examples of both the push and pull forces.
 We have tried to bring forward some push and pull examples at home and in our daily life.
 So let us have a look at what things can you push and pull.

 Let us now look at the things you can pull.

 We know from our experience that feet push the ground while walking.
 Walking action can be explained with the help of Newton’s Laws of motion and the concept of friction.
 Every action has an equal and opposite response, according to Newton’s third law of motion.